Imagine this scenario: You’re on a study trip to Italy for a few months, and you notice that your hair is getting a little long. You need a haircut!

 Italian All-in-One For Dummies appeals to those readers looking for a comprehensive, all-encompassing guide to mastering the Italian language.
 It contains content from all For Dummies Italian language instruction titles, including Italian For Dummies, Intermediate Italian For Dummies, Italian Verbs For Dummies, Italian Phrases For Dummies, Italian Grammar For Dummies, and Italian For Dummies Audio Set.

-Dying your hair takes a bit more than having it cut, so when you make an appointment make sure you specify just what kind of job you need doing to your hair.
-Here are a few suggestions you can append to the request above:
+Dying your hair is a little more involved than getting a haircut, so when you make your appointment, be sure to specify exactly what you want to be done to your hair.
+Here are some suggestions you can add to the request above:

 … una messa in piega